nix-community/flake-compat/README.md

 # flake-compat

-> This is a maintained fork of <https://github.com/edolstra/flake-compat>
+> This fork is no-longer maintained.
+Flake-compat is now an official NixOS project living at <https://github.com/NixOS/flake-compat>.

 ## Introduction